TEKKEN-254/client/_posts/2021-05-13-law-dss-guide.md

 **TEST 2:** In practice mode (guard off), try b+2, 3, 4 = DSS 3.

-*Remember: b, f done at any time during the attack.
+***Remember:** b, f done at any time during the attack.
 Press another f as soon as his right leg lands and follow up quickly with a 3.
 If you do it perfectly, DSS 3 will actually go under the opponent because you did it too fast; look at you go!*
+{:.site-green}

 **TEST 3:** 3+4, 4 = dash b+2, 4, 3 = DSS f+4